-For underclass students (freshmen, sophomores, specials) there will be no general faculty review.
+For underclass students (first-years, sophomores, specials) there will be no general faculty review.
 Rather, the Administration Committee will review the records, together with comment forms, and decide on academic actions.
-Grades and actions will be sent to the faculty.
-If an adviser wishes to recommend a change in action, he or she must notify the committee in writing within one week of distribution of grades.
+If an adviser wishes to recommend a change in action, the adviser must notify the committee in writing within one week of distribution of grades.

-9. Faculty Academic Actions
+V.I.
+Faculty Academic Actions

-a.
+V.I.1.
 Commendatory Actions

-Commendatory action is taken by the faculty upon recommendation of the Administration Committee (for underclass students) or the division or interdivisional committee of the student's major (for juniors and seniors).
+Commendatory action is recorded upon recommendation of the Administration Committee (for underclass students) or the division or interdivisional committee of the student's major (for juniors and seniors).